-At this point in 2017, you probably know that you want HDR video in your life (assuming you haven’t got it already), but there’s still much confusion out there regarding the different HDR formats.
+By this point in 2017, you probably know you want HDR video in your life (assuming you haven’t got it already), but there’s still much confusion out there regarding the different HDR formats.

-HDR10 is comfortably the most common HDR format currently available, while Dolby Vision is rarer but, on paper, more advanced - and should deliver even more stunning pictures.
+HDR10 is comfortably the most common HDR format currently available, while Dolby Vision is rarer - but, on paper, it's more advanced - and should deliver even more stunning pictures.

 What's the difference?

-Dolby Vision-capable TVs combine the frame-by-frame information received from the source with an awareness of its own capabilities in terms of brightness, contrast and colour performance.
+Dolby Vision-capable TVs combine the frame-by-frame information received from the source with an awareness of their own capabilities in terms of brightness, contrast and colour performance.

 Unlike HDR10 video, Dolby Vision content is essentially being optimised for your TV on the fly, theoretically delivering the best possible image in every scene.

-That’s the theory anyway, and until recently that - and a few manufacturer demos - was all we had to go on.
+That’s the idea anyway, and until recently it - plus a few manufacturer demos - was all we had to go on.
 Now, though, we’ve been able to compare Dolby Vision and HDR10 directly in our own testing rooms – and the results are surprising, to say the least.

 How we did the comparison